Parsley is an easy to grow herb from both cuttings and seeds and actually has a whole range of natural health benefits for us and our gardens.

 Parsley is a pretty robust plant generally but it can suffer from the following pests:

-- Carrot fly : camouflage your parsley from the carrot fly by planting with chives and garlic.
+As a member of the carrot family, parsley can suffer from carrot fly just like carrots.
+Camouflage your parsley from the carrot fly by planting with chives and garlic.

 Parsley As A Companion Plant